AlexField442/Sonic-2-Rewritten/README.md

 * Mercury - bridge debug mode fix
 * RedhotSonic - ring loss optimization, Sonic 3K priority manager
 * [RetroKoH](https://github.com/RetroKoH/S1Fixed) - optimizations and fixes ported from _S1Fixed_
+* Everyone who has contributed to the thread "some changes and fixes for _Sonic 2_", this game is extremely buggy